 Regular practice—especially with sample scripts—will help you maintain and improve your voice acting skills.
 Sample scripts come equipped with a creative brief, much like what you would see in a voice over job posting.

 They give you a specific age, role, and style in which to deliver the script.
 All voice actors, no matter how long they’ve been in the profession, practice their craft using sample scripts.

 Sample voice over scripts also allow you to explore and try different voice over styles, to see if they actually reflect the intended style and tone of the script.

-Truly, any voice actor, a pro or a beginner, can benefit from getting guidance and feedback from a voice acting coach.
-A good coach can help you explore true potential, as well as help you take your talent to the next level.
+Any voice actor, pro or beginner, can benefit from getting guidance and feedback from a voice over coach.
+A good coach can help you explore your potential, as well as help you take your talent to the next level.